Business in Spain

 About the Program

-Students in the Business in Spain and Portugal program study in Lisbon, Málaga, and Barcelona – all centers of business and industry as well as of great cultural and historical importance.
-Through the prisms of organizational behavior, operations management, and business ethics, students have the opportunity to view business concepts with a global perspective.
+Students in the Business in Spain program study in Seville, Málaga, and Barcelona – all centers of business and industry as well as of great cultural and historical importance.
+Through the prisms of marketing, economics, and finance, students have the opportunity to view business concepts with a global perspective.
 Program activities enrich the students’ academic learning, cultural and historical understandings, as well as personal growth.
 Recent examples include: San Miguel Brewery and City Market in Malaga; Zara, Freixenet, and Sagrada Familia in Barcelona.
-Students will also explore Lisbon, one of the oldest cities in the world and the oldest in Western Europe, and view its prominence in commerce, international trade, arts, and tourism.

 Students are required to enroll in 7 credit hours, but may enroll in 10 credit hours.
 Students are encouraged to consult their academic advisor regarding eligibility for courses, pre-reqs, etc. More information regarding courses can be found in the University Bulletin.
 In addition, we have listed the current CAP status for each course.
 However, students should consult DegreeWorks for the most accurate information since courses that satisfy CAP requirements may vary by year of admission or according to a student's major.
 The Degree Audit is specific to each student.
 Consult your academic advisor for details.

 MKT 301: Principles of Marketing (3 credits)

 The general principles and practices underlying the processes of marketing.
 Analysis of the environmental conditions of manufacturers, wholesalers, retailers, and other marketing agencies.
 Prerequisite(s): Business majors only.